 In this article, we will be helping SMEs, agencies, and freelancers understand a Statement of Work (SOW), why they are needed, how one should be created and its effect on IR35 status.

-A Statement of Work is used by Project Managers to set out the scope, timeline, milestones, targets, fees, and deliverables for a particular project.
-Both sides will agree to the SOW, which is a legally binding agreement, and the deliverables will dictate when payments are made.
+Project Managers use a Statement of Work to set out the scope, timeline, milestones, targets, fees, and deliverables for a particular project.
+A SOW is a legally binding agreement, and the deliverables will dictate when payments will be made.

-Project Managers can use a Statement of Work as a framework on which to build the details of their project upon.
-It is important to use a template when creating a SOW to ensure all elements of who, what, where, why, when, and how (in terms of budgets) are covered.
+Project Managers can use a Statement of Work as a framework to build the details of their project upon.
+It’s essential to use a template when creating a SOW to ensure all elements of who, what, where, why, when, and how (in terms of budgets) are covered.

 There are three types of SOWs: